slaveOftime/Fun.Blazor/Docs/11 DOM/README.md

 The most important thing for **Fun.Blazor** is the DSL to build the DOM.
 Even before V2, computation expression style DSL is already supported.

-It is very easy to build and compose dom:
+It is very easy to build and compose the DOM:

 ```fsharp